 I must admit I’d never really noticed it before, but looking at it here, a few words jumped out at me: “ A desert setting with a glorious sunset backdrop replaces the starry night sky of Defender…” When I first looked at my favourite sights in all of gaming here (before it then got updated here) there was a noticeably good showing from gaming sunsets – specifically, the arcade version of P-47 and Victory Run on PC-Engine.
 And that’s because I love a gaming sunset, and while Chopper Command’s might be fairly subtle and a little primitive, and not even the best example on the 2600, it’s exactly the proper old sunset I’m talking about!
 New stuff like Red Dead Redemption, Journey, Wreckfest and Firewatch might well feature some stunning, almost photo-realistic sunsets, but I can look out of the window if I want that!
 I’m talking blocks of orange on blocks of orange, 8-bit colour gradients and something left to the imagination!
 And I reckon this is a good opportunity to have a look at a few favourites…

 As I just teased it, I’m going to start with 1983’s Seaquest on Atari 2600, which I guess also isn’t a million miles away from Defender, but is both my favourite sunset on the system as well as my favourite game on there full-stop!
 You’re the pilot of a submarine, fending off sharks and enemy submarines with your torpedoes as you try to rescue wayward divers.
 It’s a single-screen shoot ‘em up, with the added mechanic of looking after your oxygen supply, which requires a penalised resurface if you haven’t picked up your capacity of six divers before it runs out.
 Get them all and make it back to the surface though, and you’ll be rewarded with bonus points and the next screen, which is the same again but more and faster enemies.
 Its sunset couldn’t be more simple, but that’s why it works – just a few carefully selected narrow bands of colour, with a hint of yellow becoming orange then pink, separating the horizon and the expanse of the darkening blue sky above it.
 I’m not sure why I’ve covered a bunch of Atari 2600 stuff here but not this yet, so we’ll have to come back to why it’s so addictive and such timeless fun another time!
 Before we move away from the 2600, I should mention the far more in-your-face and eye-popping sunset to be found in Commando Raid from 1982, which I only found when I was reviewing the 2600/7800 visual compendium.
 It’s a take on Missile Command, with paratroopers dropping out of the sky and into the shelter of bombed-out buildings, where they’ll start tunnelling towards your big gun and your doom if you let them.
 It’s not a great game, but it is a great sunset, even if I do prefer the minimalism of Seaquest’s.
+And even more spectacular is the multi-stage sunset on the greatest of the system’s racers, Enduro, and what must be one of the earliest examples of both day / night cycles (including extended dawns and dusks) as well as weather.
+Another game we need to get to here too!

 No such thing as minimalism by 1986 though, and that’s where we’re headed next, away from the 2600 for a stop-off in the arcades.
 To avoid sunset-overload in something that’s supposed to be about Chopper Command, I’m actually going to skip going too mad on Out Run, but it did know how to do its sunsets!
 And while there’s definitely some treats to be if you head in the right direction in-game, it’s game over where the real highlight is – the sunset in the high score table is almost as exquisite as the laid-back music playing behind it, turning Seaquest’s brief orange interludes up to eleven with a gradual gradient made up of dozens of shades of orange all the way to black.
 Head forward a year to 1987 and we can’t ignore the first (and, to many players, probably the only) level in Castlevania arcade spin-off, Haunted Castle, with the sun going down behind the mountains throwing all kinds of light and shadow over your ongoing demise.
 But for arcade gaming sunsets, nothing compares to the second stage in 1988 side-scrolling horizontal shoot ‘em up, P-47!
 Even the Spectrum version that I first knew had a decent stab at it!
 Then the Atari ST version came a lot closer, but when I eventually found the original my jaw hit the floor, with incredible use of atmospheric colour (not to mention an actual setting sun!) coupled with layer upon layer of parallax-scrolling clouds reflecting everything above.
 I know it’s seen as competent rather than groundbreaking in the genre, but it’s in my top five – I love it, and at the very least that sunset is reason enough to keep coming back!